PranavBharadwaj-1328/Memory-Management-in-python/README.md

 # Memory-Management-in-python
-There is a process simulator which creates a set of logical addresses and the memory manager maps those to physical addresses.
+This is a process simulator which creates a set of logical addresses and the memory manager maps those to physical addresses.
+Steps to use the simulator:
-Run preq.py first.
+-> Run preq.py first.
-Then run process_simulation.py and then mem_manage.py.
+-> Run process_simulation.py
+-> Run mem_manage.py.